Seattle Public Library: Collections and services

-As of 2011, the Central Location of the library contained about 930,000 books.
-Its special collections include an oral history collection, the state document depository, the federal document depository, an aviation history collection, genealogy records, and historical documents about Seattle.
-The 26 branches have roughly one million cataloged physical items including Books, CDs, DVDs.
+As of 2011, its special collections include an oral history collection, the state document depository, the federal document depository, an aviation history collection, genealogy records, and historical documents about Seattle.
+A room on the seventh floor of the Central Library houses the ZAPP Zine Collection, over 30,000 zines donated by Richard Hugo House, where it used to constitute the Zine Archive and Publishing Project collection.
 In addition all locations have uncatalogued collections of books that can be borrowed without a library card.